 The world has changed and so has our preferred method of communicating.
-Face to face communicating or even verbal for that matter has been de-prioritised in favour of written correspondence – emails, texts or messages via LinkedIn, Facebook or Instagram.
+Face to face communication, or even verbal for that matter, has been de-prioritised in favour of written correspondence – emails, texts or messages via LinkedIn, Facebook or Instagram.
 Heck, even chats using images is now a thing (fully aware I’m showing my age).
 But this change has manifested the tendency to rely on or hide behind these little blocks of letters in the comfort of our current environment, conveniently avoiding the confrontation and going about our business without further thought.

 A definite change of the times from what once was.

 With our apparent diminished ability to communicate in person (directly or verbally) and fully absorb the ever-important non-verbal cues, we seem to also have misplaced our backbone.
 Our moral compass.
 Our integrity.
 Our innate ability to deliver news via direct communication channels.
 And in doing so our preparedness to advise of bad news, changed plans, circumstances or just the simple management of expectations has diminished also.
 This in some ways is a follow on from my earlier ‘Ghosting’ posts (see Part 1 and Part 2) but the tendencies to avoid the communication altogether are becoming far too common.
 In most cases it’s an apparent reluctance to provide the bad news or let someone down.
 And yes, my field of work likely means I’m predisposed to this on a more regular basis but I’ve been observing it outside of work too and the same trend appears.

 For some this may not be relevant or even an issue (congratulations) but for others, I sympathise and having overcome this hundreds of times in the past, here’s a few helpful things I consider every time I need to deliver the message - be it a decline in some form, a last minute change of plans, not delivering on a promise or even the “I’m just not that into you”.